-REGISTER NOW FOR FALL 8-WEEK MEDICAL SPANISH CLASSES!
+REGISTER NOW FOR WINTER MEDICAL SPANISH CLASSES!

 Learn Medical Spanish!
 Classes offered live throughout Colorado for Nurses, Doctors, PAs, PTs, Nutritionists, and other healthcare workers.

+Most of our classes are located in the Denver metro area and we have 3-4 start dates a year.
 Read through the Medical Spanish Class descriptions (Beginning – Advanced Certification Prep) below and find the right class for you.
 We’re looking forward to having you study medical Spanish with us!